pyeventsourcing/eventsourcing/docs/topics/application.rst

     assert history[2] == 'internet'

-By default, the application object uses the “Plain Old Python Object” infrastructure which holds stored domain events in memory only.
+By default, the application object uses the “Plain Old Python Object” infrastructure which has stored domain events in memory only.
 To store the domain events in a real database, you will need to `configure persistence <#configuring-persistence>`_.